CyberInPublic/holocron-wiki/docs/index.md

 # Welcome to The Holocron

-This site is a wiki and blog compose
+This site is a wiki and blog for my adventures in (primarily defensive) cybersecurity.
+It's a combination of 5+ years of notes, experiences, mistakes, and lessons learned.

+This project is a bit different than other personal sites because I want to actively ask for **your** input!
+That's right, you!
+Check out the \[Contributing\](contributing.md) doc for more information, either here or on \[GitHub\](<https://github.com/CyberInPublic/holocron-wiki>).

 ## Commands